Recognition and disclosure of government grants and other forms of government assistance is covered in IAS 20.

 Government assistance is as action by government designed to provide an economic benefit specific to an entity or range of entities qualifying under certain criteria.
 SIC Interpretation 10 Government Assistance—No Specific Relation to Operating Activities states that assistance aimed at encouragement or long-term support of business activities either in certain regions (e.g. underdeveloped areas) or industry sectors is within the scope of IAS 20.
 Excluded from the scope are other forms of government assistance affecting only general conditions, such as the provision of transportation or communication infrastructure available on an ongoing basis to the general public or the imposition of trading constraints on competitors.

-Government grants (sometimes referred to as subsidies, subventions etc.) are defined as assistance by government in the form of transfers of resources to an entity in return for past or future compliance with certain conditions relating to the operating activities of the entity.
+Government grants (sometimes referred to as subsidies, subventions etc.) are defined by IAS 20 as assistance by government in the form of transfers of resources to an entity in return for past or future compliance with certain conditions relating to the operating activities of the entity.
 Grants are usually provided as an incentive for an entity to engage in an activity that would not be commercially justified without those grants.
 Excluded from the definition of a grant (but still treated as government assistance to be disclosed) are transactions with government which cannot be distinguished from the normal trading transactions of the entity and those forms of government assistance which cannot reasonably have a value placed on them, such as free technical or marketing advice and the provision of guarantees (IAS 20.35).